r2rahul/pyruvatecycle/README.md

-# The Kinetic Modeling of the Pyruvate cycling Pathway
+# The Kinetic Modeling of the Pyruvate cycling Pathways
 The repository contains the codes to reproduce results of the paper *Kinetic Modeling of pancreatic beta-cell metabolism reveals control points in the insulin-regulating pyruvate cycling pathways* .
 To execute the code will require valid Matlab (>= R2010a) license .

 # Setup for the code execution